Gallatin, Tennessee: Cholera, 1873

 Nashville had 603 fatal cases from June 7 to 29, with 72 people dying on the day of highest fatalities.
 In the United States, some 50,000 people died of cholera during this pandemic, including 4,000 in Saint Louis and 3,500 in New Orleans.

 Gradually through the late 19th century, Gallatin and its surroundings regained some steady growth.
 The area was primarily agricultural until the middle of the 20th century.

 Mid-20th century to present

 By 1970, industrialization and urbanization had resulted in half the county population being considered urban (including suburbs).
 In 1992, Gallatin was surpassed by Hendersonville as the largest city in the county, though the former remains the county seat.
 Today, it serves in part as a bedroom commuter suburb to the larger city and state capital of Nashville, some 30 miles to the southwest.

 On April 7, 2006, a tornado struck the city, killing seven people and injuring 128 others.
 Volunteer State Community College sustained major damage.
 This tornado was part of a massive tornado outbreak.

+On December 9, 2023, a large tornado struck the city and caused devastating destruction.